darsain/sly/docs/Options.md

 	draggedClass:  'dragged', // Class for dragged elements (like SLIDEE or scrollbar handle).
 	activeClass:   'active',  // Class for active items and pages.
 	disabledClass: 'disabled' // Class for disabled navigation elements.

+	// Responsive variables
+	visibleItems: null, // Array with numbers of visible items at once for different resolutions, like [3,2,1].
+	screen_sm: 768,     // Breakpoint for mobile screens - more than 768 - tablets; less than 768 - mobile screens.
+	screen_md: 992    // Breakpoint for desctop screens - more than 992.
 });
 ```